mhmxs/calico-route-reflector-operator-proposal/README.md

   #### Multi cluster [500-2000 nodes]

- Each Route Reflector has it's own cluster ID.
+ Each Route Reflector has its own cluster ID.
 Clients are connecting to 3 different clusters and route reflectors are constituting one mesh.
  ```
        _______________
       /         |      \